2014 Hot Topics in Literacy Conference

 One-credit graduate level course

 A one-credit graduate level course is being offered in conjunction with the conference.
 Interested persons must register and pay for the course independently of registering and paying for the conference.
-The class, Rdg.
-764 (271) #60959, requires attendance at three sessions: Friday, October 4, 5-8 p.m. at the conference all day Saturday October 5; and another subsequent class meeting later in the semester (to be determined by the group).
+The class requires attendance at three sessions: Friday, October 10, 5-8 p.m.; at the conference all day Saturday, October 11; and Wednesday evening, November 19.

 The tuition/cost for the 1-credit class is $212 and will be billed to participants by the University’s Student Accounts department.
 This $212 tuition fee is in addition to the Conference registration fees.